deitch/booster/README.md

 * valid: `true` or `false` if the validation passed
 * value: if this exists, then the value of this key on the object *should be changed* to the provided value before moving on.
 See the example below.
 * message: if the validation failed (`valid === false`), then this is the message to be passed

+###### Sync/Async
+Note that a validation function can be synchronous or asynchronous.

+* Sync: If the arity (number of arguments) of a validation function is **four**, then it is treated as *synchronous*, and the validation return is the *return value of the function*.
+* Async: If the arity of a validation function is **five**, then it is treated as *asynchronous*, and the fifth argument is the callback function.
+The callback function should have one argument exactly, the `true/false/object` that would be returned.

+Note that sync is likely to be deprecated in future versions.

 The classic example for this is a `password` field.
 Let's say the user updated their password, we don't just want to validate the password as alphanumeric or existing, we want to do two special things: